66. Increase your introvert/extrovert sensitivity with these myths and facts

 Questions (Please share your responses in the comments):

-Do other people see you in the same way you see yourself on the introvert-extrovert spectrum?
+Do other people see you in the same way as you see yourself on the introvert-extrovert spectrum?

-What do you see at the pros and cons of being an introvert/ambivert/extrovert?
+What do you like and not like about being an introvert/ambivert/extrovert?